5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 - Patches which rename the original device or method to something else so a replacement SSDT can be written which redefines the device or method to address issues such and Sleep and Wake or Touchpads not working properly, for example.
 - Devices which are present in the `DSDT` but are disabled because they are considered legacy but macOS needs them to be enabled in order to work.
 A prime example for this is the Realtime Clock (RTC) which is disabled in favor of `AWAC` on Wintel machines following newer ACPI specs – usually found on mainboards with 300-series chipsets and newer.

-### :warning: Don't inject alread known Devices
+### :warning: Don't inject already known Devices
 A lot of times I come across user configs which contain ACPI Tables and DeviceProperties Hackintool extracted for them.
 In other words: they inject the same already known, unchanged, identical tables adn propertis back into macOS.
-This is completely unnecessary, tautological and counter-productive – it slows down boot times as well.
+This is completely unnecessary and slows down boot times as well.

-:bulb: You only need to inject SSDTs and DeviceProperties for *unknown* devices or features or in case you need to adjust parameters of devices, features etc. So please: don't inject unchanged tables and into the system that you got from the same system in the first place!
+:bulb: You only need to inject SSDTs and DeviceProperties for *unknown* devices or features or in case you need to adjust parameters of devices, features etc. So please: don't inject unchanged tables and unmodified properties into the system that you got from the same system in the first place – there are no benefits to it!

 ## Properties of Fake ACPI Devices